Coronavirus: White House asks people who leave New York metro area to self-quarantine for 14 days

 RELATED: How is coronavirus spread?
 Symptoms, prevention, and how to prepare for a COVID-19 outbreak

-Vice President Mike Pence repeated Birx's advice and also encouraged those who leave the New York City metro area to monitor their temperature and "be sensitive to symptoms" of the virus.
+Vice President Mike Pence repeated Birx's advice and also encouraged those who leave the New York City metro area, which he characterized as "high risk," to monitor their temperature and "be sensitive to symptoms" of the virus.

 The virus causes minor flu-like symptoms in most people, but it is highly contagious and can cause severe illness or death in some, particularly the elderly and those with underlying health problems.
 Those with severe cases are often only able to breathe with respirators, stressing the health care system's capacity to respond.